MicroEJ/docs/ApplicationDeveloperGuide/soar.rst

 ------------------------

 Method devirtualization consists of transforming a virtual method call to a direct method call when possible.
-A virtual method call is a call to a method declared either in an interface or in a class when it not declared with private visibility.
+A virtual method call is a call to a non private method declared either in an interface or in a class.
-Calls to constructors and private methods are already as a direct method call by the Java compiler.
+A call to a constructor or a private method is already optimized as a direct method call by the Java compiler.

-SOAR automatically transforms virtual method call to direct method call if there is one and only one embedded implementation method.
+SOAR automatically optimizes a virtual method call to direct method call if there is one and only one embedded implementation method.

 .. note::